joe-bamford/transcription-tools/README.md

 # _ct.py_

 ## Current functionality
 Loads a .wav and splits the waveform into harmonic and percussive components, computes a fast Fourier transform at many time samples to generate and plot a log-scaled spectrogram, picks out the strongest frequencies in each spectrum and maps these to notes.
-Notes are then mapped to chords but not all are yet recognised.
+Notes are then mapped to chords.

 ## Desired functionality
-To map each set of notes to a chord.
+Greater reliability with chord identification.

 # _ct_stream.py_